 Tipranavir capsules should be swallowed whole.
 Do not chew the capsules.

-Tipranavir is always used with the anti-HIV medicine ritonavir (brand name: Norvir) and at least two other anti-HIV medicines.
+Tipranavir is always used with the HIV medicine ritonavir (brand name: Norvir).
 Take tipranavir and ritonavir at the same time.
 If you are taking tipranavir with ritonavir capsules or oral solution, the medicines can be taken with or without meals.
-If you are taking tipranavir with ritonavir tablets, the medicines must be taken only with meals.
+If you are taking tipranavir with ritonavir tablets, the medicines must be taken with meals.

-If you take too much tipranavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much tipranavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take tipranavir, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take tipranavir, see the FDA drug label.

 What should I do if I forget a dose?

-Take the missed dose, together with ritonavir, as soon as you remember it.
+If you miss aof tipranavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can tipranavir cause?

 Tipranavir may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.